malain96/PostalCodeApi/README.md

 By default, two users are created:
 * admin/123Aze@ (User with admin role)
 * user/123Aze@ (User with basic user role)

+You are more than welcome to use and modify the app as you please.

 ## Pre-requisites